suneshan/helloDApp/README.md

     <img src="images/HWlogo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Hello all over the World </h3>
+  <h3 align="center">Hello World: A Decentralised Application</h3>

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An introductory project to building and deploying a dApp in your local environment!
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />